MicrosoftDocs/win32/desktop-src/winmessenger/im-dmessengerevents.md

 ---
 title: DMessengerEvents interface
 description: Do not use.
-The DMessengerEvents dispinterface handles events that are generated or received by a Messenger object. ms.assetid: 'c0c03037-9037-4218-bddc-942933538e60'
+The DMessengerEvents dispinterface handles events that are generated or received by a Messenger object. ms.assetid: c0c03037-9037-4218-bddc-942933538e60
+keywords:
+- DMessengerEvents interface Windows Messenger
-keywords: ["DMessengerEvents interface Windows Messenger", "DMessengerEvents interface Windows Messenger , described"]
+- DMessengerEvents interface Windows Messenger , described
 topic_type:
 - apiref
 api_name: